Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Most interesting at the Com-Pac traditional catboats.
 The rigging is more straightforward than modern sloops, with only one large mainsail.
 Com-Pac boats come with a unique quick-rig system to make getting on the water fast and simple.

-The Horizon Cat has a displacement of 2,500 pounds with a 2’2″ draft when the board is up.
+The Horizon Cat Coastal Cruising has a displacement of 2,500 pounds with a 2’2″ draft when the board is up.
 She has a separate head forward and space to lounge either topside or down below.
-The smaller Sun Cat has slightly few amenities but shaves off a few feet and pounds, making it easier to tow.
+The smaller Sun Cat has slightly few amenities but shaves off a few feet and pounds, making it easier to tow and it is one of these amazing small sailboats.
 Com-Pacs features stub keels, so their centerboard and hinged rudder do not take up space in the cabin.

 On the sloop rig side, the Com-Pac 23 comes in a 3,000-pound traditional sailboat or a very interesting pilothouse.
 Both are incredibly livable for their size, with shallow two-foot-long fixed keels and high-quality construction.